atsushieno/aap-core/README.md

 Unlike in-host-process plugin processing, switching process context is important.
 Considering the performance loss and limited resources on mobile devices, it is best if we can avoid that.
 However it is inevitable.
 It will be handled via [NdkBinder](https://developer.android.com/ndk/reference/group/ndk-binder).

-An important note is that NdkBinder API is available only after Android 10 (Android Q).
-On earlier Android targets the binder must be implemented in Java API.
+An important note is that NdkBinder API is available only after Android 10.
+On earlier Android targets the binder must be implemented in Java API (or through non-public native API, which is now prohibited).
 At this state we are not sure if we support compatibility with old targets.
 They are not great for high audio processing requirement either way.

-A Remote plugin client is actually implemented just as a plugin, when it is used by host i.e. the it does not matter how the plugin is implemented.
+<del>A Remote plugin client is actually implemented just as a plugin, when it is used by host i.e. it does not matter how the plugin is implemented.</del> At this state we are not sure if we provide direct native client API.

 ### fixed pointers

 LADSPA and LV2 has somewhat unique characteristics - their port connection is established through raw I/O pointers.
 Since we support LV2 as one of the backends, the host at least give hint on "initial" pointers to each port, which we can change at run time later but basically only through setting changes (e.g. `connectPort()` for LV2), not at procecss time (e.g. `run()` for LV2).
 AAP expects plugin developers to deal with dynamically changed pointers at run time.
 We plugin bridge implementors have no control over host implementations or plugin implementations.
 So we have to deal with them within the bridged APIs (e.g. call `connectPort()` every time AAP `process()` is invoked with different pointers).

-In any case, to pass direct pointers, Android [SharedMemory](https://developer.android.com/ndk/reference/group/memory) (ashmem) should play an important role here.
+In any case, to pass direct pointers, Android [SharedMemory](https://developer.android.com/ndk/reference/group/memory) should play an important role here.
 There wouldn't be binary array transmits over binder IPC so far (but if it works better then things might change).

 Therefore, at "prepare" step we pass a prepared "buffer" which is supposed to be constructed based on each plugin's ports, so that the plugins do not have to set them up at "process" time.

 We are still unsure if this really helps performance (especially how to deal with circular buffers nicely).
 Things might change.

-A related annoyance is that when targeting API Level 29 direct access to `/dev/ashmem` is prohibited and use of `ASharedMemory` API is required, meaning that it's going to be Android-only codebase.
-Making it common to desktop require code abstraction for ashmem access, which sounds absurd.
+(A related annoyance is that when targeting API Level 29 direct access to `/dev/ashmem` is prohibited and use of `ASharedMemory` API is required, meaning that it's going to be Android-only codebase.
+Making it common to desktop require code abstraction for ashmem access, which sounds absurd.)

 ## AAP package bundle